buzzfeed/design/product-design-roles.md

 ### Patterns

 *Associate Product Designer*
-Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products.
+Follows existing visual and UX patterns established on BuzzFeed and the product's platform to ensure a consistent and intuitive experience across.

 *Product Designer*
-Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products. **Also, identifies and flags instances where the patterns break down.**
+**Balances existing visual and UX patterns with ensuring an intuitive experience across the product(s) they work on.
+Proactively identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**

 *Senior Product Designer*
-Follows existing visual and UX patterns.
-Also, **defines** and documents **new** patterns specific to BuzzFeed and/or platform. **Ensures** a consistent and intuitive experience **across the Group’s** features and products.
+Balances existing visual and UX patterns with ensuring an intuitive experience across the product(s) they work on.
+Proactively identifies and flags instances where existing patterns break down **within their product area** and diverges responsibly - **defining, documenting and sharing new patterns where appropriate**.

 *Staff Product Designer*
-Follows existing visual and UX patterns.
-Also, **defines** and documents **new** patterns specific to BuzzFeed and/or platform.
-Ensures a consistent and intuitive experience **across all of BuzzFeed’s** features and products.
+Balances existing visual and UX patterns with ensuring an intuitive experience across the product(s) they work on.
+Proactively identifies and flags instances where existing patterns break down **across all of BuzzFeed's product areas** and diverges responsibly - defining, documenting and sharing new patterns where appropriate, **as well as encouraging and helping fellow designers to do the same**.

 ### UX Design